 R48A1818.jpg

 My poems have been read on Radios 3 and 4 and I’ve been interviewed on Woman’s Hour.
 A poem from my first collection appeared as a Poem on the Underground.
-Other poems have appeared in The Guardian, Poetry Review and Poetry London and in several anthologies including the Forward Book of PoetryShe is Fierce and Off the Shelf edited by Carol Ann Duffy.
+Other poems have appeared in The Guardian, Poetry Review and Poetry London and in numerous anthologies including the Forward Book of PoetryShe is Fierce and Off the Shelf edited by Carol Ann Duffy.

 I also teach poetry, running Poetry Surgeries for the Poetry Society and workshops and masterclasses at universities and literary festivals.